gvSIGAssociation/gvnix/readme.txt

 ==========

 * Download and install XMLmind XML Editor Personal Edition ( http://www.xmlmind.com/xmleditor/download.shtml )
-* Use your preferred DocBook editor (i.e. XMLmind) to open ``src/site/docbook/reference/index.xml`` and contribute your knowledge
+* Use the previous editor to open ``src/site/docbook/reference/index.xml`` and contribute with your knowledge.

 Package gvNIX
 ================